Shyam4801/Identify-commercial-centers-using-Points-of-Interest-POI-data/README.md

 DATA VISUALIZATION:

 Usual Matplotlib , seaborn are used to visualize clusters , to truly test out our results interactive mapping library called Folium is used to create actual OSM maps which does not involve any API calls hence its faster and more interactive

+RUNNING THE PROJECT:

+Clone this repository by typing following command on the terminal: git clone https://github.com/Shyam4801/Identify-commercial-centers-using-Points-of-Interest-POI-data.git

+Run: pip install requirements.txt to install all the required dependencies.

+Navigate to the directory containing Chennai-commercial-centres.ipynb python notebook and run: jupyter notebook to open the analysis file.

 GO FURTHER :